AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/page-variables.md

  -->

 Elas são semelhantes a eVars, pois capturam eventos capture, mas diferente das eVars, não persistem.
-A variável *`zip`* e *`state`* as variáveis são como evars que expiram imediatamente.
+A variável *`zip`* and *`state`* variables are like eVars that expire immediately.

 | Tamanho máx. | Parâmetro de depuração | Relatórios preenchidos | Valor padrão |
 |---|---|---|---|
 | 50 bytes | state | Conversão &gt; Perfil do visitante &gt; Estado do visitante | "" |

 Because the *`state`* and *`zip`* variables expire immediately, the only events associated with them are events that are fired on the same page on which they are populated.
 For example, if you are using *`state`* to compare conversion rates by state, you should populate the *`state`* variable on every page of the checkout process.
 Para sites de conversão, a Adobe recomenda usar o endereço de cobrança como fonte do código, mas você pode optar por usar o endereço de entrega (supondo que exista apenas um endereço de entrega para o pedido).
-Um site de mídia pode ser escolhido para usar *`zip`* e *`state`* para registro ou rastreamento de click-through de anúncio.
+Um site de mídia pode ser escolhido para usar *`zip`* and *`state`* for registration or ad click-through tracking.

 **Sintaxe e valores possíveis** {#section_EDD1F5F9EDBC457898E61695F08C1744}